Cassandra-Samonte/MEN-Stack-CRUD-App/README.md

 ## User Story 1: Collector and Community Contributor
 - As a passionate album collector and member of the vaporwave community, I want a dedicated application to archive and showcase my growing album collection.
 With this app, I will be able to contribute to the vibrancy of the vaporwave genre by creating a centralized hub to share my collection.
 This will allow others to listen, share feedback, and engage with the content.
    - With this app I will be able to:
-      - Add new albums to the collection with essential data.
+      - Add new albums to the collection.
-      - Update album details and status.
+      - Update album details.
       - Remove albums that are no longer relevant to my collection.

 ## User Story 2: Casual Web Visitor